Legend of the Gold of Babylon

-Lupin III: The Legend of the Gold of Babylon (ルパン三世 バビロンの黄金伝説, Rupan Sansei Babiron no Ōgon Densetsu) is a 1985 Japanese animated film co-directed by Seijun Suzuki and Shigetsugu Yoshida.
-It is the third feature film based on Monkey Punch's popular Lupin III manga.
+Lupin III: The Legend of the Gold of Babylon (ルパン三世 バビロンの黄金伝説, Rupan Sansei Babiron no Ōgon Densetsu) is a 1985 Japanese animated heist comedy film directed by Seijun Suzuki and Shigetsugu Yoshida from a screenplay by Yoshio Urasawa and Atsushi Yamatoya.
+It is the third animated feature film based on the 1967–69 manga series Lupin III by Monkey Punch.

 It was released on subtitled VHS and LaserDisc in North America by AnimEigo in 1994 under the "Rupan III" name, due to copyright concerns with Maurice Leblanc's Arsène Lupin.
 In 2018, Discotek Media released it on DVD and Blu-ray under its original name with an English dub.

 Synopsis

-Arsène Lupin III and his gang are in New York City, planning to locate the secrets behind the hidden treasure of the ancient city of Babylon.
-He’s currently being hunted by both Inspector Zenigata, and a group of hitmen working for mafioso Marciano, who’s hunting the treasure himself and wants Lupin out of the picture.
+Lupin III and his gang are in New York City, planning to locate the secrets behind the hidden treasure of the ancient city of Babylon.
+He's currently being hunted by both Inspector Zenigata, and a group of hitmen working for mafioso Marciano, who's hunting the treasure himself and wants Lupin out of the picture.
 He also has several encounters with a mysterious old drunken woman by the name of Rosetta, who constantly expresses her love for him, while also surprisingly revealing to know of his quest and provides him helpful information.

 Fujiko Mine, meanwhile, has gotten herself close to Marciano in hopes of using him to get ahold of the treasure for herself.
 He shows her his vast collection, including a set of stone tablets containing information to locate the treasure, however Fujiko turns out to be Lupin in disguise, who snatches pictures of the tablets before escaping.
 At the same time, Zenigata is dismissed from the Lupin case and forced into taking part in judging the "Miss ICPO Beauty Contest".
 After the pageant, he's re-instated but is coerced into dragging the nominees around with him, all who are eager to prove themselves as agents.

 Lupin investigates using the information he's collected, with Jigen and Goemon skeptical based on the legends relating to the Tower of Babel and its connection to "Gods".
 Rosetta visits Lupin again, revealing that she was supposedly close to Napoleon when he tried searching for the treasure, causing him to get more suspicious about who she really is.
 Jigen and Goemon eventually agree to accompany him on the quest.
 The three board a train towards their destination, while being unknowingly followed by both Zenigata's crew and the hitmen.
 The ICPO girls attempt to get close to and arrest Lupin, but are hindered by the attacking hitmen who shoot up the train.
-During the escapade, Lupin’s crew manage to allude both parties, all the while Rosetta slowly follows them on foot.
+During the escapade, Lupin's crew manage to allude both parties, all the while Rosetta slowly follows them on foot.